cloudevents/spec/kafka-transport-binding.md

 #### 3.2.1.
 Content Type

-For the *binary* mode, the header `ce_contentType` property MUST be mapped directly to the CloudEvents `contentType` attribute.
+For the *binary* mode, the header `ce_datacontenttype` property MUST be mapped directly to the CloudEvents `datacontenttype` attribute.

 #### 3.2.2.
 Event Data Encoding